 Still on the built environment, HOTREC considers that it is not workable at European level to require 2 rooms to be made accessible for a small hotel of 21 rooms.
-Having regard also to the exclusion from the scope of microenterprises, which usually operate accommodation establishments of less than 20 rooms, HOTREC would propose 1 room to be made accessible from 21 rooms on.
+Having regard also to the exclusion from the scope of micro- enterprises, which usually operate accommodation establishments of less than 20 rooms, HOTREC would propose 1 room to be made accessible from 21 rooms on.

-Compliance with other accessibility requirements for hospitality services are currently covered mainly in Section V of Annex I (partly in parallel with new Section VIIIa), together with significantly different scale of service providers, like air, bus coach, rail and waterborne passenger transport services.
-This sudden inclusion of tourism services in the list of such requirements makes the relevance of the chapter for tourism services unrealistic.
+Compliance with other accessibility requirements for hospitality services are currently covered mainly in Section V of Annex I (partly in parallel with new Section VIIIa), together with significantly different scale and type of service providers as foreseen in the Commission proposal, like air, bus coach, rail and waterborne passenger transport services.
+This sudden inclusion of tourism services in the list of such requirements makes the relevance of the chapter for tourism services unrealistic, especially as most requirements were intended for services far away from the newly included tourism / hospitality services, like smart ticketing, passenger information services.

-Regarding article 11, for the majority of small enterprises in the hospitality sector, external expertise would be required to assess the accessibility of their various services and to provide the information thereof, which knowledge and expertise is less likely to be present in small enterprises.
+Regarding article 11 (information provision on accessibility), for the majority of small enterprises in the hospitality sector, external expertise would be required to assess the accessibility of their various services and to provide the information thereof, which knowledge and expertise is less likely to be present in small enterprises.
 It also needs to be taken into account, that hospitality services are often tailor-made to the individual requirements of the guests, thus it would need to be clear that such information provision would be required regarding the main services.